DatAasee Architecture Documentation

 | Consequences |

-More lenient, and less strict ingest of fields. |
+More lenient, and less strict with fields configuring ingest. |

 | 2024-01-17 |